mshoaibshafi/f5-networks-bigip-migrate-configuration/README.md

 		This will read all virtual servers from source bigip Fill up virtual payload with basic attributes
 		Check for Persistence Profile, if exists then call fucntion Create_PersistenceProfile(...)

 		- Function : Create_PersistenceProfile(...)
 			Check for Cookie profiles, if doesn't exists then load from source BigIP and create on destination BigIP Check for rules, if attached then call function Create_iRules(...)

 		- Function : Create_iRules(...)
 			Check if iRules exists on the destination bigip, if not then read it from source and create on the destination bigip Also save the irules in the "data" folders to be scanned for any embedded data groups Call function Search_Datagroups(...) to scan iRules and look for data groups

 			- Function : Search_Datagroups(...)
-				Search Data Groups and return the name of Data Groups if found Call function Extract_DataGroup(...) to extract all data groups
+				Search Data Groups and return the name of Data Groups if found ( both internal and external data groups) Check if the data group is internal then call Create_Internal_DataGroup(...) to extract and create one If data group is external then call function Extract_DataGroup(...) to extract all data groups

 			- Function : Extract_DataGroup (...)
 				Check if DG exists on the source BigIP download the contents and save locally in the 'data' folder Call Create Data Groups to create all data groups extracted in the above function

 			- Function : Create_DataGroups(...)
 				I ran into a problem creating data group using f5-sdk.
-But found bigip ansible module to create datagroups So this function basically create an ansible script and pause while requesting to run an ansible script from a second window
+But found bigip ansible module to create datagroups So this function basically create an ansible script and pause while requesting to run an ansible script from a second terminal window
 				This script also hard coded ansible variables
 		Now iRules can be safely attached with the Virtual server, so add irules into virtual payload Next is to go through all the profiles attached to the virtual and add in the virtual payload Now Virtual payload has been updated with all the required elements and its time to create a virtual server on the destination bigip

 		- Function : Create_Virtual(...)
 			This will be called with destination bigip and virtual payload to create one It will check if one exists prior to create one.